 Grains have been a staple of the American diet for many years.
-Any food made from wheat, rice, oats, corn, barley or another cereal grain is a grain product.
-Bread, pasta, oatmeal, breakfast cereals and grits are examples of grain products.
-They are cheap, and provide an excellent source of carbohydrates which give us energy.
+Any food made from wheat, rice, oats, corn, barley, or another cereal grain is a grain product.
+Bread, pasta, oatmeal, breakfast cereals, and grits are examples of grain products.
+They are cheap and provide an excellent source of carbohydrates, which give us energy.
 Whole grains are grains in their natural form, before processing.
-They are excellent sources of fiber, protein and B vitamins, which have resulted in the American Institute for Cancer Research listing whole grains as one of their ‘Foods That Fight Cancer’.
+They are excellent sources of fiber, protein, and B vitamins.

-It can be easy to get in a rut with your grains, as they are usually something which are stocked in bulk in the cupboard for quick meals.
+It can be easy to get in a rut with your grains, as they are usually something we stock in bulk in the cupboard for quick meals.
 As with all things in the diet, it is better to eat a variety of different types of grains to get the biggest variety of nutrients.

 Here are five of our favorite grains and their benefits to inspire you to step out of your comfort zone and try something new.

 Quinoa is often listed with grains, although technically it is a seed.
-It is one of the only plant-based sources of complete protein (the other being soy beans), which means it is a great addition to a vegetarian diet.
-Quinoa can be used in place of other grains in both sweet and savory recipes.
-Sub it for rice in this Burrito recipe or try it in a traditional Peruvian Stew for an authentic South American experience.
+It is one of the few plant-based sources of complete protein, which makes it a great addition to any meal.